Samsung unveils Good Vibes, Relumino tools for deaf-blind, visually impaired

-NEW DELHI: Tech major Samsung on Monday unveiled two apps – Good Vibes and Relumino – to provide communication tools to the deafblind and people with low vision in the country.
+NEW DELHI, Sept 9: Tech major Samsung on Monday unveiled two apps – Good Vibes and Relumino – to provide communication tools to the deafblind and people with low vision in the country.

 Good Vibes has been developed in India, and uses Morse code to convert vibrations into text or voice and vice-versa.
 A deafblind person uses a combination of dots and dashes to send their messages, which are received as text or voice on the caregiver’s app.